DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/line-series.md

 Field | Type | Description
 ------|------|------------
-x | number | The x coordinate of the top left corner of the series' rendering area. y | number | The y coordinate of the top left corner of the series' rendering area. coordinates | Array&lt;{ x: number, y: number }&gt; | Coordinates of the series' points. path | (coordinates: Array&lt;any&gt;) => string | A function used to calculate the series' path. color | string | Series color. style | object | Series styles. animation | (animationName: string) => (item: {x: number, y: number, index: number}) => object | A function returns styles for animation. animationName | string | Animation name for series.
+coordinates | Array&lt;{ x: number, y: number }&gt; | Coordinates of the series' points. path | (coordinates: Array&lt;any&gt;) => string | A function used to calculate the series' path. color | string | Series color. style | object | Series styles.

 ## Plugin Components